Fitvation 🏋

 After analysing the insights of the Test Results I made a few necessary changes for the final high-fidelity version.
 See a couple of examples below:

-encountered after Usability Tests & changes made
+Issues encountered after Usability Tests & adjustments made

 ISSUE: Users clicked on his studio to book an “in person session with a PT at their own studio” instead of first clicking on “in person” first.
 Instead of click on "In Person" first.